Category Archives: Business

 Overall, the latest budget has been of mixed quality for motorists.
 Fuel duty prices have unexpectedly been frozen again to save you money, and the investment into electric vehicles will make it easier than ever to make the switch to a greener car and reduce air pollution for the next generation.
 However, the rise in costs for diesel vehicles is still set to affect many thousands of drivers across the UK.

-No matter what the budget – be it yours or the UK’s – Trust My Garage and the Car Repair Plan are here to help you ensure your car is running at its best!
+No matter what the budget – be it yours or the UK’s – Trust My Garage is here to help you ensure your car is running at its best!
 If you’re looking for any kind of service or repair, you can use our handy Find a Garage map to locate your nearest Chartered Trading Standards Institute (CTSI) code of conduct approved member.

 For more information about Trust My Garage you can also visit our website at www.TrustMyGarage.co.uk.